Kelsow96/-Implementing-Active-Directory-On-Premises-in-Azure/README.md

   - Create Client VM:
     - Deploy a Windows 10 VM named "Client-1".
     - Use the same Resource Group and VNet as "DC-1".
-    - Verify both VMs are in the same VNet using Network Watcher.
+    - Verify both VMs are in the same VNet.

 2. Ensure Connectivity between Client and Domain Controller
   - Test Connectivity: